-We need your help to fight for better air.
-For a second year, The Front Climbing Club is partnering with local endurance athlete Jared Campell and non-profit Breathe Utah for Climbing Up For Air (CUFA) and Running Up For Air (RUFA), two endurance challenges held in SLC and, for the inaugural year, Ogden, to activate hundreds of athletes for 48 consecutive hours of raising funds for and awareness about a cause that affects us all.
+We need your help in the fight for cleaner air.
+For a third year, we are partnering with local endurance athlete Jared Campbell and non-profits Breathe Utah and Utah Clean Energy for the Up For Air Series.
+Climbing Up For Air (CUFA) and Running Up For Air (RUFA) are two endurance challenges held in Salt Lake City, Ogden and beyond.
+The events activate hundreds of athletes for 48 consecutive hours to raise funds for and awareness of a cause that affects us all: clean air.

 How It Works

-If you'd like to compete for the full 8 hours, arrive at 10am.
-If you'd like to compete for 4 hours, meet us at 2pm.
-(We encourage you to ride your bike or carpool!)
+If you'd like to compete for the full 8 hours, arrive at 9 a.m.
+If you'd like to compete for 4 hours, meet us at 9 a.m.or 1p.m., depending on which session you sign up for.
+We encourage you to ride your bike or carpool to the event!

-« When you're done climbing at 6pm, have a brew and food on us, watch the podium ceremony (including the RUFA athletes), and enjoy the raffle.
+« When you're done climbing, enjoy a drink and dinner on us, watch the podium ceremony (including the RUFA athletes) and take part in the raffle.

-Cash donations from CUFA and RUFA sponsors go directly to Breathe Utah.
+More sponsors coming soon!
+Cash donations from Up for Air sponsors go directly to Breathe Utah & Utah Clean Energy.